Allisonwonderlax13/https-github.com-obsproject-obs-studio./GPU-Overload-Issues.md

 This guide contains an explanation for the common issues that will cause OBS, or a game you may be playing, to suffer performance issues while trying to stream or record.

 ---
+### Quick Fix: Run OBS as Administrator [Windows Only]

+In OBS Studio version 24.0.2 and newer, OBS Studio can ask the OS to reserve some GPU capacity for OBS' use.
+In many cases, GPU overload issues can be resolved simply by running OBS as administrator; try that before continuing with this guide.
+To run OBS as administrator, close OBS Studio, then simply right click the OBS Studio shortcut and select `Run as administrator`.

+---
 ### "My game framerate is fine, but OBS can't keep up!"

 This is probably because you have either overloaded your GPU or you have a bottleneck between your GPU and the rest of your system.
 These are subtly different issues, but both are important.